Dine out and thaw out: The Queensbury Hotel unveils dining igloos

 “We didn’t realize it was going to be as popular so quickly,” he said.
 “We didn’t even put anything out, we just put them up.”

-Each igloo requires a $25 reservation fee and can sit up to six people, but parties that spend more than $150 will be able to put the reservation fee toward their meal.
+Each igloo requires a $25 reservation fee and can seat up to six people, but parties that spend more than $150 will be able to put the reservation fee toward their meal.

 There will be two seatings per igloo a night and each structure will be able to be reserved for up to 90 minutes.
 A 30-minute waiting period is scheduled between each seating to air out each igloo and sanitize the inside with an electric static sprayer, which will kill any lingering particles.